wdgdc/Jarvis/README.md

   * Drop support for IE < 11
   * New gulp build pipeline
   * Remove Hogan in favor of underscore templates
+9. 1.0.1
+  * Fix an installation issue some users were reporting

 ## Develop